message/iata/RK.md

 - This does not apply to passengers younger than 11 years.
 4. Residents of Kosovo (Rep.) arriving from Brazil, India or South Africa must have a negative COVID-19 RT-PCR test taken at most 72 hours before arrival.
 - This does not apply to passengers younger than 11 years.
-5. Passengers could be subject to quarantine for up to 14 days.
-6. Passengers are subject to medical screening.
+5. Passengers are subject to medical screening.